vivianebresolin/bootcamp-DIO-snake_with_javascript/README.md

-## Snake Game with HTML, CSS and Javascript
+## Snake Game with HTML, CSS, and Javascript
 Project from the bootcamp "HTML Web Developer" offered by Digital Innovation One (https://digitalinnovation.one/).

 ### Project Description:
- The goal of this project was to develop in a simple way the classic Snake Game with HTML, CSS e JavaScript.
+ The goal of this project was to develop in a simple way the classic Snake Game with HTML, CSS, and JavaScript.

 ### Game developed by the instructor during the class: